Armnab/readme-mastermind/README.md

   ## Installation

-  Clone the repository, Navigate to the directory, and then run the npm install.
+  clone the repository and then navigate to the directory and run the npm install.

   ## Usage

-  Run node index.js and answer the prompts to creat a README.
+  Run the node index.js and answer all the prompts to creat a README.

   ## License